 Hack 4 – Cups and Containers

-I also bring an empty Replay Recycled Cup (this style or this style) and some of these Snack stackers.
+For snacks, I love these snack stacks because they fit perfectly in the water bottle pouch of a backpack.
 Sometime the snack stackers are full of snacks, but they are also great to have for small bowls incase the kids need them for snacks handed out on the plane or purchased in the airport.